 Attached list has the names of members who have earned OA Merit Badges since the year 2000.
 The scheme has been been place for many years before that but records no longer exist for thise earned prior to that year.

 How badges are earned Badge Scheme | Orienteering Australia

 Since the vast majority have not actually been claimed/purchased it is not quite “Badges Awarded”.
-If any want to claim your badge from any year they still may do so.
+If anyone wants to claim their badges, from any year, they still may do so.
 Cost is $5 per badge.
 Please contact Robert Edmonds to claim badges.

 Vin Maloney Trophy